 The 50 kilometers between Bicheno and Scamander is called the Surf Coast.
 The white-sand beaches, the crystal clear blue waters and the reliable swells make it the place to be for surfers!
 But even if you don’t surf, you will enjoy the beauty of these beaches.

 The last 20 kilometers of the Great Eastern Drive takes you to St. Helens.
 This is the hub for fishing boats and a good location to try fishing yourself during a fishing trip.
-Don’t forget to taste the fish & chips, because any fresher you ain’t gonna get it!
+Don’t forget to taste the fish & chips.
+It doesn’t get fresher than that!

 Bay of Fires